dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 - **Masking** allows you to cover part of the data while still retaining its uniqueness.
 This is often the case when hiding a piece of a credit card number, which is enough for the system or user to identify it.
 - **Tokenization** is about replacing private data with token with no extrinsic or exploitable meaning or value.
 The resulting token is always the same for the same input, so analytical correlations are still possible.
 - **Hashing** function assigns any large number a short number, always having a fixed size, non-specific, quasi-random value, the so-called irreversible shortcut.
 The resulting hash is always the same for the same input so that analytical correlations are still possible.
-- **Encryption** consists in encoding the data using a special decryption key, which should also be stored separately.
+- **Encryption**  is the process of encoding a message or information in such a way that only authorized parties can access it and those who are not authorized cannot.
+Encryption scheme usually uses a pseudo-random encryption key generated by an algorithm.

 Even though there are plenty of techniques it's always a good idea to consult your data security with an expert in security domain or even a lawyer.
 AI ethics is a questionable topic, and now even the most advanced algorithms can behave unpredictably.
-A set of regulations to control chatbot is a must
+A set of regulations to control chatbot is a must.

 ## Chatbot frameworks